 Founder Story

-I built AIWorkoutGenerator because most 'AI workouts' are just randomness with confidence.
+I built AIWorkoutGenerator because most "AI workouts" are just randomness with confidence.
 I've coached long enough to know what works — and I've built enough software to know what scales.
 This is the story of how those two worlds collided.

 Training Boot Camp Instructors in San Diego, CA